Quantum Internet: The Future of Secure Communication

 The classical internet transmits data using bits that exist as 0s or 1s, relying on electrical or optical signals.
 On the other hand, the quantum internet uses qubits, which can exist in superpositions of both 0 and 1, and links particles across distances through entanglement.
 This allows for ultra-secure transmission.
 Unlike classical systems, the quantum internet focuses more on security and integrity than speed or bandwidth.

-The need for a quantum internet comes from the growing vulnerabilities of our current communication systems.
-As quantum computers advance, they threaten to break widely used encryption methods like RSA and ECC, putting sensitive data at risk.
 This looming challenge has called for the development of post-quantum cryptography—new algorithms designed to resist quantum attacks—but even these may become vulnerable over time.
 Although it’s fast and efficient, the classical internet was not built with unbreakable security in mind.
 It transmits data using bits, which can be intercepted, copied, or altered without detection.

 That’s where the quantum internet comes in, offering a completely new approach that revolves around ultra-secure communication (more on that in the next section).
 This makes it ideal for sectors that demand maximum security, such as defense, finance, and healthcare.